mooreCS65/mooreCS65.github.io/syllabus.md

 ## Course Goals:
-In general, this couse will teach you how to understand user needs, turn those needs into design requirements, build a prototype from those requirements, and evaluate and iterate on your design.
+In general, this course will teach you how to understand user needs, turn those needs into design requirements, build a prototype from those requirements, and evaluate and iterate on your design.
 - Learn the basic physiological, perceptual, and cognitive components of human learning and memory.
 - Identify needs from users, identify any challenges they have with respect to using a technology or interface, and uncover opportunities for design.